-I know this because I've spent a few years and a few seasons working on Ramsay's shows Master Chef and Hell's Kitchen.
-Two weeks into the job, I found myself tasked with learning how to make beef Wellington.
-Thankfully I had a fantastic teacher, one of Gordon's behind-the-scenes sous chefs, who walked me through the process step by step and in great detail.
+Coming from someone who's spent a few years and seasons working on Ramsay's shows Master Chef and Hell's Kitchen, I found myself tasked with learning how to make beef wellington quite quickly.
+Thankfully, I had a fantastic teacher, one of Gordon's behind-the-scenes sous chefs, who walked me through the process step by step and in great detail.
 Think you're up for the challenge?
 Take a look at the recipe below.

 Duxelles is something every good cook should have in their arsenal of tricks.
 It can be used in place of liver mousse for a vegetarian spread.
 In addition, try topping it over any rich meat, and you'll be surprised by the intense flavor it brings.